What Motivates You

 How to find What Motivates You in Life?

 You may have heard the phrase “know yourself.”
 Understanding yourself is key to a happy and successful life, and understanding your motivations is a way to understand yourself better.
+Motivation, which is what motivates you in life, can be defined as the driving force behind your actions.

 There is no movement without progress.